-3.5 Protective Marking
+3.5 Confidential Marking

-Protective markings will be applied to any papers which are confidential - Definitions of how Osprey categorises our documents can be found in our Data Handling Procedure GCS 2.16.4.
-Protective markings should be applied using either a header, footer or a watermark - using these procedures will ensure the protective marking is applied to each page.
-Protective markings should be applied to documents where if the information from the document was compromised it would:
+Any papers which are confidential should be marked as such - Definitions of how Osprey categorises our documents can be found in our Data Handling Procedure GCS 2.16.4.
+Such markings should be applied using either a header, footer or a watermark - using these procedures will ensure they are applied to each page.
+Confidential markings should be applied to documents where if the information from the document was compromised it would: